Bringing BI Training to You

 ARIS provides workshops and consultation on BI-related topics for a variety of audiences, ranging from one-hour to multi-day sessions, depending on your needs.

-- Broader Impacts 101 – A general overview which covers the history of NSF’s BI criterion, strategies for conceptualizing/developing/implementing/evaluating BI activities, and tips for leveraging existing resources to build your “BI identity.”
+This activity-based workshop will cover the history of the BI criterion, provide strategies for conceptualizing, developing, implementing and evaluating BI activities, and share tips on leveraging existing resources and establishing robust partnerships to build your “BI identity.”

 - Advanced Topics in BI – This is tailored to your needs and could address topics such as managing partnerships, building evaluation skills, or facilitating a deeper understanding for creating social engagement in science, including developing and implementing programs that focus on BI capacity in economic competitiveness and workforce training.